FabianMPunkt/Nautilus3D/README.md

 All testing is done using the latest stable OptiFine release, and the latest available Fabric & Sodium.

 Some features (like the Trident) will only work with OptiFine.
-There are also Fabric mods that can provide OptiFine-parity, like [CEM](https://modrinth.com/mod/cem), and [CIT-Resewn](https://modrinth.com/mod/cit-resewn), but i couldn't get them working on 1.19.4.
+There are also Fabric mods that can provide OptiFine-parity, like [CEM](https://modrinth.com/mod/cem), [CIT-Resewn](https://modrinth.com/mod/cit-resewn), and [Continuity](https://modrinth.com/mod/continuity), but non of them work for 1.19.4 yet.

 Important: Please always use the latest versions of Sodium / Forge / Fabric / OptiFine / etc.. or you might run into _very_ unexpected issues.